usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/When the Vendor Fails to Deliver.md

 ## Early Warning Signs of Escalation

-* Sprint velocity drops two cycles in a row
+* Sprint velocity drops two cycles in a row.
-* Repeated delivery without user testing or feedback
+* Repeated delivery without user testing or feedback.
-* Defensive or evasive vendor behavior in retrospectives
+* Defensive or evasive vendor behavior in retrospectives.
-* Government receives complaints from users or stakeholders
+* Government receives complaints from users or stakeholders.
-* Contractual deliverables (e.g., accessibility, documentation) are consistently missing
+* Contractual deliverables (e.g., accessibility, documentation) are consistently missing.

 ## Investigating Issues: Asking the Right Questions